Welcome To The Glass Blowing Capital Of The World!

 We headed inside, where we were led past the fiery glass furnaces – yes, you could feel the heat coming off of these ovens:

-We were given a demonstration by the Artisans working that day: it all begins with a blob go molten glass rolled onto a steel pole – now watch as this Artist creates the pedals of a flower using his tongs:
+We were given a demonstration by the Artisans working that day: it all begins with a blob go molten glass rolled onto a steel pole –

 What we saw next was truly spectacular: watch this video as a ball of hot glass is turned into a Stallion!